andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is SharedPreference?

-SharedPreference is a simples mechanism to store data in Android.
+SharedPreference is a simple mechanism to store data in Android.
 Data is stored in a collection of key-values in a file.

 ### What is an ANR message?
 Anr is the acronym for "Application Not Responding."
 This is a dialog that the system displays if an app cannot respond to user input.